MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 }
 ```
 ## Hierarchical Navigation
+Some apps may have a more complex hierarchical structure that requires more than just a flat list of navigation items.
+You may want to use top-level navigation items to display categories of pages, with children items displaying specific pages.
+It is also useful if you have hub-style pages that only link to other pages.
+For these kinds of cases, you should create a hierarchical NavigationView.

 To show a hierarchical list of nested navigation items in the pane, use either the `MenuItems` property or the `MenuItemsSource` property of **NavigationViewItem**.
 Each NavigationViewItem can contain other NavigationViewItems and organizing elements like item headers and separators.
 To show a hierarchical list when using `MenuItemsSource`, set the `ItemTemplate` to be a NavigationViewItem, and bind its `MenuItemsSource` property to the next level of the hierarchy.